On this page:

 Browntail Moth Alert

 The browntail moth has been in Maine for over a century.
 Increasing hot, dry conditions are contributing to its population growth and spread throughout the state.
-At present (Spring 2021), parts of Cumberland County and Maine's midcoast and Capital regions are experiencing the worst of the outbreak.
+Last Spring (2021), parts of Cumberland County and Maine's midcoast and Capital regions experienced the worst of the outbreak.
 This area includes Bradbury Mountain, Camden Hills, Lake St. George, and Warren Island State Parks.

 Browntail moth caterpillar hairs can cause a skin rash on humans like that caused by poison ivy and difficulty breathing when inhaled.